Cost of Moving a Boiler

 The new pipework is one of the biggest costs of moving a boiler.

 A condensate pipe will be connected to a waste pipe, and the boiler will need to be reconnected to the existing pipework in the home.
-This will cost around £400 to £600.
+This will cost around £400 to £600, especially if you need a replacement waste pipe as a result of moving the old boiler.

 Labour Cost to Move a Boiler

-When moving your boiler from one location to another, you will need to hire a qualified engineer to carry out the work.
+When moving a boiler from one location to another, you will need to hire a qualified engineer to carry out the work.

-Heating engineers will usually work at an hourly rate, and you can expect this rate to be around £40 to £60 per hour.
+Heating engineers will usually work at an hourly rate, with labour costs of around £40 to £60 per hour.

-In London and the surrounding areas, you can expect this labour cost to rise to between £60 to £80 per hour due to the increased demand.
+In London and the surrounding areas, you can expect labour costs to rise to between £60 to £80 per hour due to the increased demand.

 The rate will depend on the individual plumber, the amount of experience they have, the complexity of the job, and your location in the UK.